-The general Othello is manipulated into thinking that his new wife Desdemona has been carrying on an affair with one of his officers Michael Cassio when in reality it is all part of the scheme of a bitter lieutenant named Iago.
+The Moorish general Othello is manipulated into thinking that his new wife Desdemona has been carrying on an affair with his lieutenant Michael Cassio when in reality it is all part of the scheme of a bitter ensign named Iago.

 Richard's military skills have helped to put his older brother Edward on the throne of England.
 But jealousy and resentment cause Richard to seek the crown for himself, and he conceives a lengthy and carefully calculated plan using deception, manipulation, and outright murder to achieve his goal.
 His plotting soon has tumultuous consequences, both for himself and for England.
 Written by

-George, Duke of Clarence:
+Duke of Buckingham:

 See more »